AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/app-extension.md

 # iOS App Extension implementation

 You can use supported Adobe Experience Platform mobile extensions in your App Extensions to collect usage data.
-The supported Platform mobile extensions are listed [here](../upgrading-to-aep/current-sdk-versions.md#ios--swift).
-FIX LINK
+The supported Platform mobile extensions are listed [here](../upgrade-platform-sdks/current-sdk-versions.md#ios--swift).

 ## Prerequisites

 - This tutorial assumes a basic understanding of how to use the iOS AEP Mobile SDK in applications.
-For more details see [Getting Started](../../getting-started/overview.md).
-FIX LINK
+For more details see [Getting Started](../getting-started/index.md).
 - You should have CocoaPods installed.

 ## Adding the AEP mobile extensions